Inferring biological processes with intrinsic noise from cross-sectional data

 These findings highlight the role of regularization as a recovery threshold for non-equilibrium dynamics, and taking $\lambda \rightarrow 0$ ensures exact recovery of all non-conservative forces available in the data.
 However, decreasing $\tilde{\lambda}$ also incurs an increased variance coming from the finite sample size $n$.
-As shown in \cref{fig_ou_error}A, we observe a bias-variance trade-off in the expected relative mean square error for the interaction matrix $\mathbb{E} \| \hat{\mathbf{\Omega}} - \mathbf{\Omega}\|^2_F/\|\mathbf{\Omega}\|^2_F$.
-In \app{sec:SM_variance} we derive the first-order, finite sample size correction to the continuous-time loss function, allowing us to estimate analytically the variance $\mathbb{E} \| \hat{\mathbf{\Omega}} - \mathbb{E} \hat{\mathbf{\Omega}} \|^2_F$.
-Given $K$, with all non-dimensional quantities being fixed and for $n$ large, we predict the variance to read as $C/(n^2 \Delta t)$, with $C$ an analytical constant.
-This prediction is in excellent agreement with the PFI solution, as shown by the collapse in \cref{fig_ou_error}B as $\Delta t$ is varied.
+As shown in Fig.~\ref{fig_ou_error}A, we observe a bias-variance trade-off in the expected relative mean square error for the interaction matrix $\mathbb{E} \| \hat{\mathbf{\Omega}} - \mathbf{\Omega}\|^2_F/\|\mathbf{\Omega}\|^2_F$.
+In \app{App.}{sec:SM_variance}, we derive the first-order, finite sample size correction to the continuous-time loss function, allowing us to estimate analytically the variance $\mathbb{E} \| \hat{\mathbf{\Omega}} - \mathbb{E} \hat{\mathbf{\Omega}} \|^2_F$.
+Given $K$, with all non-dimensional quantities being fixed and for $n$ large, we predict the variance to read as $C/(n \Delta t^2)$, with $C$ a constant that captures the magnitude of deformation of the marginals.
+In \app{App.}{sec:SM_variance}, we derive $C$ analytically, and show that $C$ diverges as the marginals become indistinguishable from the steady state distribution.
+The scaling $(n \Delta t^2)^{-1}$ is in excellent agreement with the PFI solution, as shown by the collapse in Fig.~\ref{fig_ou_error}B as $\Delta t$ is varied.
 Additionally, in inset we observe that at smaller sample sizes the variance scales as $(n^2 \Delta t^2)^{-1}$, which we hypothesize comes from higher order terms in the finite sample size correction to the loss function.